 The law when regarding haunted houses

-When I list a house with a material defect—such as a structural issue or a leaky roof—I counsel my sellers that they’re required to disclose the issues to potential buyers.
+When I’m selling a “haunted” house, or one with another material defect—such as a structural issue or a leaky roof—I counsel my sellers that they’re required to disclose the issues to potential buyers.
 But did you know that when a house is considered stigmatized, the law states that you have to disclose that info as well?
 Although the law varies from state to state, in California, it clearly says that a seller must disclose information about paranormal activity if it has occurred within the last three years.
 Besides haunted houses, stigmatized properties include homes where deaths, suicides, or criminal activities have occurred.

 Is your house haunted?